Have you ever left a website because it was difficult to use?

 Just because a font would look cool for your next tattoo, it doesn’t mean that it belongs on your website.
 If people can’t read the text on your site, they’re going to leave.

-Take a look at some of the best fonts that go together in 2020.
+So, please, leave the Papyrus and Jokerman fonts for your fifth grader’s PowerPoint presentation.
+Instead, take a look at some of the best fonts that go together in 2021.

 Let’s say you pick a standard font, like the one I’m using for this blog post right now.
 It’s clearly legible, but not if you make the text yellow and put it over an orange background.